burbilog/guacalib/README.md

 Copyright Roman V. Isaev <rm@isaeff.net> 2024

-This software is distributed under the terms of the MIT license.
+This software is distributed under the terms of the GNU General Public license, version 3.0.

 ## Support